Core Course

 • describe the indications and steps for manual removal of the placenta

-• manage postpartum haemorrhage correctly
+• detail how to manage postpartum haemorrhage

 • describe the steps in the resuscitation of the newborn.